BBC Micro: Export initiatives

 Efforts were made to market the machine in the United States and West Germany.
+Acorn's strategy in the US focused on the education market, worth a reported $700 million, by offering the BBC Micro in an upgraded form of the Model B with an expanded ROM, speech synthesis hardware, and built-in Econet interface for a price of $995, complementing this with the provision of software and materials designed to support teaching and to encourage adoption by teachers "fearful" of computers or skeptical of the role of computers in the curriculum.

 By October 1983, the US operation reported that American schools had placed orders with it totalling $21 million.
-In one deployment in Lowell, Massachusetts valued at $177,000, 138 BBC Micros were installed in eight of the 27 schools in the city, with the computer's networking capabilities, educational credentials, and the availability of software with "high education quality" accompanied by "useful lesson plans and workbooks" all given as reasons for selecting Acorn's machine in preference to the competition from IBM, Apple and Commodore.
-Another deployment in Phoenix, Arizona valued at $174,697 saw 175 BBC Micros installed, with the local Acorn dealer predicting sales worth $2 million in the following two years, split between 85 to 90 percent in education and the remainder in small business.
-In early 1984, Acorn claimed a US network of more than 1,000 dealers.
+In one deployment in Lowell, Massachusetts valued at $177,000, 138 BBC Micros were installed in eight of the 27 schools in the city, with the computer's networking capabilities, educational credentials, and the availability of software with "high education quality" accompanied by "useful lesson plans and workbooks" all given as reasons for selecting Acorn's machine in preference to the competition from IBM, Apple, and Commodore.
+Another deployment in Phoenix, Arizona valued at $174,697 saw 175 BBC Micros installed, with the local Acorn dealer predicting sales worth $2 million in the next two years, of which around 85 to 90 percent would be made into education, the remainder going to the small business market.
+In early 1984, Acorn claimed a US network of more than 1,000 dealers, also reporting "over $50 million worth of education orders for the BBC Micro system" for which 200 educational titles were being offered.

 In October 1984, while preparing a major expansion of its US dealer network, Acorn claimed sales of 85 per cent of the computers in British schools, and delivery of 40,000 machines per month.
 That December, Acorn stated its intention to become the market leader in US educational computing.
 The New York Times considered the inclusion of local area networking to be of prime importance to teachers.
 The operation resulted in advertisements by at least one dealer in Interface Age magazine, but ultimately the attempt failed.